 Here you will find resources, articles, and other work from our society.
 The society is partnering with the Holston Conference Commission on Archives and History to preserve, interpret and celebrate our history even as we look forward to the future of God’s work in our region.

 We invite anyone with interest in Holston History of the UMC to join our society.
-Dues are $10 per year, and pays for mailing twice each year of our Holston Historic Heritage Publication.
+Dues are $10 per year.
 Send dues payable to “Holston Historical Society” to Treasurer Robert L. George, PO Box 2424, Cleveland, TN 37320

 Current Officers of the Society: